Savjee/shell-scripts/README.md

 This should (hopefully) become a collection of usefull scripts.
 Not all scripts are mine.
 Original authors are mentioned in the top of each script.

+Some are bash scripts, some are PHP scripts.